-Model epidemic spread as a random process on the graph and study its properties
+Epidemics

-Main question: will the epidemic take over most of the network?
+- Model epidemic spread as a random process on the graph and study its properties - Questions that we can answer: - What is the projected growth of the infected population? - Will the epidemic take over most of the network? - How can we contain the epidemic spread?